Dozens of heroin overdoses reported in Ohio as state battles epidemic

 - So far, 112 people have died as a result of overdoses in Akron

-(CNN)Ohio authorities reported at least 24 heroin overdoses in Akron as the state battles a drug epidemic.
+(CNN)Ohio authorities reported at least 21 overdoses in Akron as the state battles a drug epidemic.

 The overdoses Friday night occurred in separate incidents, and heroin laced with fentanyl and carfentanil is suspected, CNN affiliate WEWS reported.